 ⅓ content sharing from thought leaders and influencers — social media is all about community.
 Build one by sharing and discussing ideas and posts with others in your sphere.

 ⅓ original content — this is where it gets fun.
 The truth is, original content is your single most powerful tool when attracting new followers and customers.
 If you can create images, videos or articles that entertain and spark engagement it will do more for your business than any sales pitch or advert.
-It’s the power of social media.
+After all, that’s the power of social media.

 Develop Your Social Media Strategy

 At Social INK, we follow our own advice.
 We’ve developed our own strategy using our experience and carefully-analysed data from analytics.
-We know what works for us, and we use that information to create spreadsheets that allow us to plan for the week ahead.
+What’s important is, we know what works for us.
+And we use that information to create spreadsheets that allow us to plan for the week ahead.

 But, if you want to create and maintain a successful marketing strategy then we recommend you start familiarising yourself with Excel or Google Sheets.
 They’re a great place to record the frequency, type of content, useful links, and who is responsible for creating and sharing content.

-If you want to dig deeper you can even use a spreadsheet to record and log how your posts have performed on social media.
+Of course, if you want to dig deeper, you can even use a spreadsheet to record and log how your posts have performed on social media.

 We strongly recommend getting to grips with an analytics tool to assess the performance and reach of your posts.
 It can be as simple or in-depth as you want.
-If you want to just see the basics then an inbuilt tool like Facebook or Instagram Insights, or Twitter Analytics, can show you a brief analysis of audience demographics and performance.
-If you want more information Google Analytics can generate reports that analyse a number of factors.
+To just see the basics, then an inbuilt tool like Facebook or Instagram Insights, or Twitter Analytics, can show you a brief analysis of audience demographics and performance.
+If you want more information, Google Analytics can generate reports that analyse a number of factors.

 It’s also a good idea when planning to examine your core mission, values, and brand goals.